joinpursuit/css_flexbox_exercise/css_flexbox_exercise.md

 # CSS Flexbox

-The best way to learn Flexbox is to play [Flexbox Froggy](https://flexboxfroggy.com/) all the way through.
+The best way to learn Flexbox is to play [Flexbox Froggy](https://flexboxfroggy.com/) all the way through.//

 Once you've done that, take a look at `index.html` in this folder.
-Update the CSS file so that each box:
+Update the CSS file so that each box://

 - Is arranged in a row, wrapping when the window gets smaller than the total width of the elements.
 - Is ordered according to the color of the elements - all `red` divs should be first, then `yellow`, then `blue`.